Course guide of Learning Difficulties/Disabilities (2561121)

 In the case of the Melilla Campus, for the evaluation by incidents, the Regulations approved by the Faculty of Education and Humanities of Melilla for this purpose (in http://faedumel.ugr.es/).

-Those students who wish to be evaluated by an ad hoc commission must request it to the Director of the Department in writing.
-The request must be submitted with a minimum of fifteen business days before the start date of the final testing period of each semester, renouncing the grades obtained by completing the various tests of continuous assessment.
+The student body that wishes to benefit from the evaluation procedure by Court must request it to the Director of the Department in writing.
+The request must be submitted with a minimum of fifteen business days before the start date of the final testing period of each call, renouncing the grades obtained by completing the various tests of continuous assessment.
 In the case of degree subjects with teaching shared by several Departments, the student will address the request to any of them, and must be resolved by the Director of the Department to which the request is addressed.
-The evaluation procedure by a commission will only be applicable to the final exams.
+The evaluation procedure by court will only be applicable to the final tests.

 The teaching methodology and evaluation will be adapted to students with SEN, in accordance with the Article 11 of the Regulation of evaluation and qualifications of the students of the University of Granada, published in the Official Gazette of the University of Granada, no 112, November 9, 2016.